benjohnde/play-pdf/README.md

 	</body>
 </html>
 ```
-Since the Arial font is not available to the java VM, you are required to
+Since the FreeSans font is not available to the java VM, you are required to
-add the corresponding font file, "Arial.ttf" to your Play! app.
+add the corresponding font file, "FreeSans.ttf" to your Play! app.
-The module adds ```/conf/fonts``` to the list of directories searched for font files.
+The module adds ```/conf/resources/fonts``` to the list of directories
+searched for font files.

 Installation
 ------------